camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka-inbound.md

 ## Kafka Consumer Connector response

-The **Kafka Consumer Connector** returns the message that has been consumed.
+The **Kafka Consumer Connector** returns the consumed message.

 The following fields are available in the `response` variable:

-- `key`: the key of the message
+- `key`: The key of the message.
-- `value`: the value of the message
+- `value`: The value of the message.
-- `rawValue`: the value of the message as a json string
+- `rawValue`: The value of the message as a JSON string.
-- `topic`: topic name
+- `topic`: Topic name.

 You can use an output mapping to map the response: